nadddder/SKY-Yoga-App/README.md

 The app guides users through a series of pages where they can input information regarding their primary sports, yoga experience, motivations, injuries, and yoga poses they are comfortable with and want to master.
 All of this information is stored in a user profile using the React Context API.

+The app uses React Navigation to manage both stack and tab navigation.
+Developments are done in windows using Expo, targeting IOS.

 ### Directory Structure

 Here is a detailed breakdown of the current directory structure of the SKY Yoga App: